josecampana/B2BServices_4_newcomers/README.md

 - @b2b/service-next **only** supports [OPENAPI v3.0.3](https://spec.openapis.org/oas/v3.0.3) (Swagger support has been removed)
 - @b2b/service is not receiving updates anymore => migrate to @b2b/service-next
 - @b2b/service and @b2b/service-next are not "La churrera"
+- Do we say microservice or micro API? both
+- Do we say service or API? both
 - Documentation at: https://bit.ly/b2bservice-next

 ## ENV vars